MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-variables.md

 ## Set a subscription

-Many commands require the **Subscription** parameter.
+Many commands require a specific subscription.
 Azure resources exist in resource groups, which exist in subscriptions.
 Azure CLI uses a default subscription when you are in a session.
 To see your current subscription value, run the [az account show](/cli/azure/account#az_account_show) command:

 ```azurecli
 az account show --output table